Write First Draft of a Book: Simple Guide for Beginners

 Final Thoughts

 Writer's block does not mean that you are not a real writer.
 It doesn't mean that your story is not worth telling.
 It only means that your creative brain requires a bit of patience.
-Every writer—even the most successful ones—have moments when the words will not come.
+Every writer—even the most successful ones—has moments when the words simply do not come.
 The most important thing is to remain curious, be gentle with yourself, and keep showing up.
 A few honest words written regularly will always take you further than waiting for the perfect mood to strike.
 Because eventually, the words come back.
 And when they do, they often come back stronger.

 If you're just starting out and wondering how to write your first book, you might find our article on How to Write a Book helpful.
 And if writing a book feels harder than you expected, you can also take a look at Is Writing a Book Hard? and Why Do Most People Fail to Finish a Book?